sethusaim/wafer-fault-kubernetes/README.md

 Copy the external loadbalancer ip address and paste it in the browser and you shall see that dex login page where you have to login with username and password.
 The default username and password is user@example.com and 12341234.

-On successfully login, you will be able to see the kubeflow dashboard in the browser.
-Get the loadbalancer url from browser and then export it as environment variable KFP_HOST to access the kubeflow dashboard by using kubeflow pipelines sdk.
+On successfully login, you will be able to see the tekton dashboard in the browser.
+Get the loadbalancer url from browser and then export it as environment variable KFP_HOST to access the tekton dashboard by using tekton pipelines sdk.

 ### ArgoCD setup